DrettaM/kyla_ballerina/README.md

 In terms of the CSS features, I opted to go with Flexbox because it seemed the most logical choice with a mobile-first design.
 I used CSS to apply animation to the banner section. when the page loads, the animation changes the banner's background color.

 In JavaScript, I made the logo medallion draggable.
 It's a fun feature that has a lot of implications as I continue to develop the page.
 The 'read more' button in the main-content section required a tiny bit of JavaScript to work correctly.

+Tested my page successfully in Chrome, Firefox and Microsoft Edge.
+My sister loaded my project files on her MacBook and was able to view the page, with full functionality, in Safari.